frogermcs/frogermcs.github.io/_posts/2014-11-2-MultiDex-solution-for-64k-limit-in-Dalvik.md

 tags: [android, multidex, dalvik]
 ---

-Almost every Android developer knows sad true - Dalvik, Android's virtual machine used by applications and some system services has one major limit - single .dex file (bytecode interpreted by Dalvik VM) can have **only** 64k (exatly 65536) methods.
+Almost every Android developer knows sad true - Dalvik, Android's virtual machine used by applications and some system services has one major limit - single .dex file (bytecode interpreted by Dalvik VM) can have **only** 64k (exactly 65536) methods.

 What does it meat (for those who haven't faced with this limit, yet)?
 I short, if your application contains more methods and you invoke one of these which are placed after 65536 position your appllication will crash with error: